 That got me thinking about the last time I visited.
 It wasn’t for one of their popular ‘Pay and Play’ days, rather to write an article for the now defunct Land Rover World magazine on their Parkwood Safari training days, and it went something like this…

 As we all know, off roading with our 4x4s, either at an off road centre or ‘laning is great fun.
 Driving up and down steep and seemingly impossible hills, wading through deep water and negotiating steps that flexes our suspension are all part of the fun, but how do we know that we’re doing it right?
 Who taught us, and who taught them?
-I was always told as a spotty teenager that I shouldn’t take driving lessons off my Dad due to all his learnt bad habits, and I suppose the same can be said for learning to drive off road too.
+I was always told as a spotty teenager that I shouldn’t take driving lessons from my Dad due to all his learnt bad habits, and I suppose the same can be said for learning to drive off road too.
 Have you ever been to a Pay and Play site and watched in horror as people make mistakes and damage their vehicles?
 I know I have.

 The day began at 9.00am with a health and safety briefing and to assess everyones knowledge, once satisfied, we all drove into the belly of Parkwood were Brian had found some safe hills for participants Richie and Jax to learn the basic skills of a failed hill climb.
 Brian got them to experiment by trying different gears so they got an idea of what their own vehicles were capable of.
 I remember my V8 90 hybrid used to go everywhere in 3rd low, whereas my Discovery is much more capable and happier in 2nd low.

 Satisfied that Jax and Ritchie could handle a failed hill climb, Brian lead us around Parkwood’s array of tracks, and as he found different levels of hills for us to climb he would occasionally get Jax and Ritchie to stop mid climb and practise their new found skills.